glenkleidon/JSON-ND/README.md

    ]
 }
 ```
 The default behaviour is to assume that both _getter_ and _setter_ are present.
-To indicate whether a property is read or write only will be dependent on the language style;
+This is true regardless of langauge style.
+To indicate whether a property is read or write only depends on the language style.

 The JSON-ND specification does not specify the exact syntax for defining getters and setters (these may be defined in future standards for language specific implementations), but suggests the following approach.